leslieyjkim/Prescripto/README.md

-Start separate terminals, one for 'frontend' the other for 'backend'
+Start separate 3 terminals, one for 'frontend' the other for 'backend' and 'admin';

 In [cd frontend] port:5173
 start : npm run dev